 The latest offering seeks "lessees for the Edgar Farm located in Valley View.
 The farm includes a rehabilitated residence, a smaller, non-rehabilitated residence, outbuildings, and 35 acres of fields.
 The farm is suitable for several operations including fruit and vegetable production, management-intensive grazing, and integrated crop-livestock enterprises," according to a park release.
 "The farm is available for long-term lease up to 60 years.
 The selection of a proposal, managed as a competitive process for the farm, will be based on the proposal’s agricultural and economic soundness, responsiveness to a national park setting, engagement of the public, etc."

-To obtain a Request for Proposals publication that fully describes the Countryside Initiative and the process of submitting a farming proposal, contact Stephanie Webb, CVCC, 2179 Everett Road, Peninsula, OH 44264, (330) 657-2542, , or visit www.cvcountryside.org and go to the section on CVNP Farming.
+To obtain a Request for Proposals publication that fully describes the Countryside Initiative and the process of submitting a farming proposal, contact Stephanie Webb, CVCC, 2179 Everett Road, Peninsula, OH 44264, (330) 657-2542, email@example.com, or visit www.cvcountryside.org and go to the section on CVNP Farming.

 Open houses for the Edgar Farm will be held November 19 and November 23; call (330) 657-2542 for times and locations.
 Completed proposals are due at park headquarters by 12 noon on January 15, 2010.

 15610 Vaughn Road

 Final selection of proposal is expected in early spring 2010 with occupancy to follow by early summer 2010.